IHE/ITI.PCF/input/pagecontent/volume-1.md

 The following set of patient specific parameters may be used to permit or deny:

 1. The overarching policy that the patient and organization have agreed upon.
-Where there is a defined set of behavior defined by overarching policies as defined in the Implicit Option.
+Where there is a defined set of behavior defined by overarching policies as defined in the **Implicit Consent Option**.
 2. The timeframe for which the consent applies.
 Enabling consents that have a time limit.
 3. Who is permitted/denied: This may be a device, relatedPerson, Practitioner, or Organization.
 This parameter enables the naming of agents that should be allowed access or denied access.
 This presumes that the identified agent is appropriately identified (provisioned) and authorized to make the request; typically through some application authorization and role-based access control.
 The user identity is mapped to a FHIR agent type Resource using the agent type Resource `.identifier` element (e.g., Practitioner.identifier would hold the user id).
 4. Purpose of use permitted/denied: There are a number of PurposeOfUse that are available to be explicably identified as an authorized purposeOfUse or denied purposeOfuse.
 This presumes that the requesting user has the authorization to request for the requested purposeOfUse.
 That is to say that the Consent Authorization Server does not determine whether the user/client is authorized to make the purposeOfUse declaration; this must be previously decided by the security context (see cascaded oAuth) --  Treatment, Payment, and Operations.